matt123miller/eslint-config-matt123miller/README.md

 7. Now you can manually lint your code by running `npm run lint` and fix all fixable issues with `npm run lint:fix`.
 You probably want your editor to do this though.

 ## Global Install

 You can optionally globally install this if you want to have it affect all JS on your system as a backup.
 Typically eslint will look for a config file in your current directory and then keep searching the parent directory until it finds one.
 If your linting somewhere that doesn't have ESLint already set up then it would eventually fall back to the global version.

 If this sounds useful to you then see [the section in Wes' repo](https://github.com/wesbos/eslint-config-wesbos#global-install).

 ## Settings

-If you'd like to overwrite eslint or prettier settings, you can add the rules in your `.eslintrc` file.
+If you'd like to overwrite eslint or prettier settings, you can add the rules in your `.eslintrc.js` file.
 The [ESLint rules](https://eslint.org/docs/rules/) go directly under `"rules"` while [prettier options](https://prettier.io/docs/en/options.html) go under `"prettier/prettier"`.
 Note that prettier rules overwrite anything in my config (trailing comma, and single quote), so you'll need to include those as well.

 ```js
 {